 We both laugh at his description.

 “That’s why Shakespeare’s so great.
 He wrote this almost 400 years ago.
 All the role bending, fairies, queens, and boys as girls, is current to today.
 Notice how happy all the girls are doing the boys’ normal stage crew jobs.
-All these boys are comfortable being girls on stage.
+All these boys are comfortable being fairies on stage.
 None of ’em is gay.
 They’re going to get kidded and jeered when we do this at school.
 In Shakespeare’s time, the audience stood in front and threw rotten vegetables at the actors.
 It was much more fun and it was all for laughs.”

 “Well, all I know is my parents are over the moon about going to a party in the Gables and at Mr. Antonio’s house.
 He’s a huge hero in the Black community.
-You’re my hero for getting us to really be at this school.”
+You’re my hero for getting us to really be accepted at school.”

 “That’s what it’s about, not being a hero but being friends.
 You get high?”